 Nearby Food and Overnight Options

 While we do suggest lapping up as much lake time as you can get, there are options away from the water that provide a wonderful compliment to any visit.
-Whether you prefer fine dining or pub-style cuisine, you can enjoy an exceptional meal just a short ways away from Keuka at Pleasant Valley Inn or one of the best burgers around at Maybe Baby Burgers (found on the Steuben Burger Trail Top 10 two years and counting).
+If you’re craving one of the best burgers around, stop by Maybe Baby Burgers (found on the Steuben Burger Trail Top 10 multiple years and counting).

 You’ll also find an historic octagon house that's been tastefully restored as the Black Sheep Inn and Spa offering guests delicious plant-based breakfasts and located just a stones-throw from The Brewery of Broken Dreams, in its own historic building, and serving up tasty craft brews like Crying Loon, Old Antics, and To Bee or Not To Be.